khodgins/Bioinformatics_Introduction/Topic_3/README.md

 # Manipulating files in UNIX and bash

-Below are a bunch of examples for how to manipulate files.
+Below are a number of examples demonstrating various ways to quickly manipulate files.
 They are intended to provide an introduction to the kinds of things you can do in unix, and give you an idea of where to google to find more info.
 Generally, I have found that googling for what you want to do will almost always yield a scripting solution, often a very easy one using either awk, grep, sed, or some other bash command.

 - To cancel any command, type "control-c".
 To pause it and send it to run in the background, type "control-z" and then "bg".
 To bring the job back to the foreground, type "fg"